 - Annual net Profit (in EUR Million): 35.7

 Founded in Luxembourg as recently as 1976, Intesa Sanpaolo Bank Luxembourg S.A. banks in Luxembourg functions as a subsidiary of Intesa Sanpaolo Holding International S.A.
-The bank is well-known for offering personalized solutions in the areas of retail and commercial banking services.
-This bank also caters to varied needs of investment banking services as well for its clients.
-Earlier, the bank was known as Societe Europeenne de Banque S.A. and it was only in Oct 2015 that the name was changed to Intesa Sanpaolo Bank Luxembourg S.A.
+The bank is well-known for offering personalized solutions in retail and commercial banking services.
+In addition, this bank also caters to varied needs of investment banking services for its clients.
+Earlier, the bank was known as Societe Europeenne de Banque S.A., and it was only in October 2015 the name was changed to Intesa Sanpaolo Bank Luxembourg S.A.

 - Balance Sheet Total (in EUR Million): 17.996